shindi-renuo/create-pr/README.md

 Then, run `bun add -g open`, or `pnpm add -g open` depending on your stack.

-Then, create a file there called `create-pr` in `/usr/bin` and paste the following contents into it:
+Then, create a file called `create-pr` in `/usr/bin` and paste the following contents into it:

 ```bash
 #!/bin/bash